bombasticSlacks/Aspirant/Game/Armour-Traits.md

 #### Fortified
 Material: Metal
 Your armour has been affixed with additional plates and bands of metal strengthening it and creating new layers of protection.
-Increase the armour's [Structure](Armour#Structure) by 2, but reduce [Max Skill](Armour#Max%20Skill) by 1.
+Increase the armour's [Armour Integrity](Armour#Armour%20Integrity) by 1, but increase [Skill Penalty](Armour#Skill%20Penalty) by (-1).

 #### Hardened
 Material: Leather